Brill-Noether loci: Existence of components of codimension .

-\begin{theorem} Fix values of the genus $g, r, d$ such that $0<-\rho(g,r,d)\le g-2$.
+\begin{theorem} Fix values of the genus $g, r, d$ such that $r+1\le g-d+r$ and $ -\rho(g,r,d)+r+1\le g, \rho(g,r,d)\le 0$.
 Then there exists at least one component of ${\mathcal M}^r_{g,d}$ of codimension $-\rho$ in ${\mathcal M}_g$.
-The Petri map at the generic point of this component is onto. \end{theorem} \begin{proof} From Lemma \ref{lemseptor}, with the above condition on $-\rho=e$ (in the notation of Lemma \ref{lemseptor} ), there exists a filling of the $( r+1)\times (g-d+r)$-rectangle with the indices $1, 2,\dots, ( r+1)\times (g-d+r)+\rho$.
-As there are $( r+1)\times (g-d+r)$ spots in the rectangle, $-\rho$ of the indices in the filling are repeated.
-From Proposition \ref{prop:compesp}, such a filling corresponds to limit linear series on chains of elliptic curves such that on $-\rho$ of the curves in the chain (corresponding to the repeated indices) the difference of the nodes is a torsion point on the elliptic curve (of order determined by the grid distance between the two appearances of the index).
+The Petri map at the generic point of this component is onto. \end{theorem} \begin{proof} Write $\alpha=r+1, \beta=g-d+r$.
+Then $\rho=g-\alpha\beta$.
+Moreover, the conditions $r+1\le g-d+r$ and $ -\rho(g,r,d)+r+1\le g, \rho(g,r,d)\le 0$ can be written as $\alpha\le \beta$, and $ \frac{\alpha(\beta+1)}2 \le g\le \alpha\beta$.
+Then, Lemma \ref{lemfilex} guarantees the existence of a filling of the $\alpha\times \beta$-rectangle with the indices $1, 2,\dots, \alpha \beta+\rho$.
+As there are $ \alpha \beta$ spots in the rectangle, $-\rho$ of the indices in the filling are repeated.
+From Proposition \ref{prop:compesp}, such a filling corresponds to limit linear series on chains of elliptic curves such that on $-\rho$ of the curves in the chain (corresponding to the repeated indices) the difference of the nodes is a torsion point on the elliptic curve of order determined by the grid distance between the two appearances of the index.
 Therefore, the chains of elliptic curves on which such a linear series exists moves on a space of codimension precisely $-\rho$ in the space of all chains of elliptic curves.
-This is the expected codimension of the loci of curves that posses a linear series of the given degree and dimension.
-From the determinantal nature of the space of linear series, these series extend to nearby non-singular curves.
+Note that $-\rho$ is the expected codimension of the loci of curves that posses a linear series with the given $d,r$.
+From the determinantal nature of the space of linear series, the sections extend to nearby non-singular curves.
 Therefore, there exists at least one component of ${\mathcal M}^r_{g,d}$ of codimension $-\rho$ in ${\mathcal M}_g$.

-We now need to show that the Petri map is onto, or equivalently, that it has maximal rank.
+We now show that the Petri map is onto, or equivalently, that it has maximal rank.